EricWardner/Lab1/README.md

 NET "Y" LOC = "J15";
 NET "Z" LOC = "J14";
 ```

+#Debugging
+Some syntax problems were had with both the 3-bit and8-bit iterations of the code.
+It was discovered that ' marks can not be used in variable names after the variable "A'B" was attempted to be created.
+In the 8-bit .ucf file it took some timeto understand how to use the vector with paranthesis "A(0)" as apposed to how the file was implemented in the 3-bit code.

+#Testing
 Once the FPGA was programmed both the 3-bit and 8-bit functioanlity were checked to work by Captain Silva.
+The FPGA had full functionality for both the 3-bit and 8-bit implementations.